Abergele: Celtic and early Welsh history

+Gwrych Castle

 Gwrych Castle was built between 1819 and 1825 at the behest of Lloyd Hesketh Bamford-Hesketh.
 From 1894 until 1946 it was the residence of the Dundonald family.
 Gwrych Castle's present owner, California businessman Nick Tavaglione, who bought the landmark in December 1989, put Gwrych up for auction on 2 June 2006, but it failed to sell.
 The condition of the property is being monitored by the Gwrych Castle Preservation Trust.
 It is undergoing renovation.

 The boxers Bruce Woodcock (in the late 1940s) and Randolph Turpin (in 1952) trained at Gwrych Castle.
 The film Prince Valiant, was filmed there in 1996, starring Edward Fox and Katherine Heigl.

+St. Michael's Parish Church

+In a Welsh antiquarian book from 1860, it mentions that there has always been a 'local tradition or popular opinion that the original Abergele was overwhelmed by the sea' and that an inscribed stone at St Michael's parish church (built on the site of the old clas) which was once readable but had been weathered over time read;